What Type of St. Martin Charter Do You Want?

 Travel to St. Martin to experience great sailing and cultural duality like no other.
 It’s the smallest landmass in the world shared by two independent countries— boasting two clearly separate sides: French St. Martin in the north and Dutch St. Maarten in the south.
 This distinction makes the Leeward Island a delightful combination of sophistication and relaxation, enjoyed by diverse groups of vacationers and sailors.

 With sunny, 80 °F weather being the region’s norm, it’s a rather popular getaway.
-Compared to some other island escapes, Saint Martin’s offers some ports and surrounding villages that are extremely developed, offering dining, shopping and entertainment beyond the waters.
+Compared to some other island escapes, a St. Martin yacht charter offers some ports and surrounding villages that are extremely developed, offering dining, shopping and entertainment beyond the waters.
 Anchor at the chic harbours of St. Barts or St. Kitts and the incredible beaches of Anguilla.

 St. Martin and the Leeward Islands are a sailor’s Caribbean dream— a destination for bareboaters and crewed yacht charters alike.
 Many of the islands are dotted far enough apart to enjoy scenic three or four-hour sails, while others are close enough for same-day excursions.
 Explore all this romantic destination has to offer, whether you choose to hit the sea solo or book an all-inclusive sailing vacation.